big, dumb plane. WHOLE new world.

 Wait, what is TAR?

-The shape of the series.
+The inspiration for the series.

 The pieces of the story.